DataDog/hiring-engineers/answers.md

 ## Signing up for Datadog
 Sign up for [Datadog](https://www.datadoghq.com/) (use “Datadog Recruiting Candidate” in the “Company” field), get the Agent reporting metrics from your local machine.
 Once you sign up, you'll follow the steps to install the Datadog agent on your machine.
-In this case since I'm using Vagrant I'm following the CentOS/Red Hat instructions.

 ## Let's collect some metrics
 After you're done signing up and have the agent installed.
 You will now go to the Datadog Infrastructure/[Host Map page.](https://docs.datadoghq.com/infrastructure/hostmap/)